Marine and Great Lakes Invasive Species

 Altering Natural Ecological Processes

 Some invasive species physically alter the natural structure of park habitats and landscapes.
-Baby's breath is an invasive dune-dwelling plant in many coastal and Great Lakes parks that prevents the natural movement of sand dunes, critical habitat for many native plants.
+Baby's breath is an invasive dune-dwelling plant in many coastal and Great Lakes parks that prevents the natural movement of sand dunes, which provide critical habitat for many native plants.